edwardlavender/flapper/README.md

     series;
   - `dat_archival` is a dataset containing some sample depth time series;
-  - `dat_sentinel` is a dataset containing some sample transmission – detection time series assembled from sentinel tags;
+  - `dat_sentinel` is a dataset containing some sample transmission–detection time series assembled from sentinel tags;

 These example datasets were collected by Marine Scotland Science and NatureScot as part of the Movement Ecology of Flapper Skate project and